UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 - `compiling`
 - `cleaning`

-In each case there are tests written using the [`bats` testing tool for `bash` scripts](https://github.com/sstephenson/bats) in a file called `tests.bats`.
+In each case there are tests written using the [`bats` testing tool for `bash` scripts](https://github.com/sstephenson/bats) in a file called `bats_tests.sh`.
-You should be able to run the tests with `bats tests.bats`, and use the testing results as a guide to the development of your scripts.
+You should be able to run the tests with `bats bats_tests.sh`, and use the testing results as a guide to the development of your scripts.
 If you ever find that you don't understand what the tests are "telling you", definitely ask; they are there to help you, and if they aren't communicating effectively then they're